-In response to the outbreak of COVID-19, we canceled or postponed certain in-person events and large-scale events of our Data-driven Publications and Events.
+In response to the outbreak of COVID-19, we canceled or postponed certain in-person events and large-scale events of our Data-driven Publications and Connections.
 In particular, we canceled a semi-annual Retail Sales Event which was originally scheduled to be held in the first half of 2020 resulting in an estimated loss of approximately RMB5 million in revenue and postponed our Merchandise Trading Event from March to June in 2020.
 These events generally resumed in 2021 but our 2021 Industry Prospect Event was postponed from August to September.
-In response to domestic travel restrictions and other government measures amidst a surge of COVID-19 cases in the first quarter of 2022, we also postponed the 2022 Merchandise Trading Event that was normally scheduled to be held in March to the end of May.
-We have also postponed other offline events, such as precision marketing campaigns launched in pharmacy stores, on-site training and other smaller scale events, and rearranged for some of them to be held online instead.
-Although the Chinese economy has been recovering steadily from the impact of COVID-19 since the second half of 2020, any recurrence of the COVID-19 outbreak in China, such as the recurrence of COVID-19 around the end of 2020 and the first guarter of 2022, or continuance of the outbreak in other parts of the world could adversely impact our business operations or the business operations of our clients and therefore in turn have an adverse impact on our business, results of operations and financial condition.
+Although the Chinese economy has been recovering steadily from the impact of COVID-19 since the second half of 2020, any recurrence of the COVID-19 outbreak in China, such as the recurrence of COVID-19 around the end of 2020, or continuance of the outbreak in other parts of the world could adversely impact our business operations or the business operations and financial condition.